mpetkevic/online-store-app/README.md

 ### `npm i` <br>

-on root folder anr client folder. <br>
+on root folder and client folder. <br>

 After back to root folder and run <br>